AntCMS-org/AntCMS/src/Content/docs/webservers.md

 ## Caddy

-AntCMS has been tested and validated to two when paid with Caddy.
+AntCMS has been tested and validated to work when paired with Caddy.
 The default Caddy behavior for PHP applications is compatible, however relying on this will leave you without functionality like asset and image compression.

 For your convience, a pre-built [caddyfile](https://github.com/AntCMS-org/AntCMS/blob/main/configs/caddyfile) is available which will ensure all routing behaves as originally intended.